-The order of assignments could change.
+Thus The order of assignments could change.
 When multiple threads execute at once, this can cause serious problems.
-Please keep in mind that the volatile modifier does not force synchronization of loads and stores.

-Instead, it simply tells the compiler not to change the order of accesses to the field.
-By eliminating reordering optimizations, the code becomes more predictable from a programmer's perspective.
+Instead Volatile tells the compiler not to change the order of accesses to the field.

-The example, adapted from the C# specification, demonstrates the concept of a volatile field used as a flag.
+Flags.
+The example demonstrates a volatile field used as a flag.
 The bool type is commonly used as a flag.
 So when the flag is set to true, you can take other action on that variable.

 Performance.
-Can volatile fields cause a performance problem if they are used too much?
+Can volatile fields cause a performance problem?
 In some cases, this may happen.
 It is probably a better idea not to use volatile in your programs at all.